What we will do if you report damp or mould

 5. Wipe down condensation from windows and other areas each morning, and open the window for a while.

 6. Treat bad outbreaks of mould and redecorate using fungicidal paint.

-For more detailed information on keeping your home free from damp and mould and reducing your energy bills, download the keeping your home free from damp and mould leaflet.
+For more detailed information on keeping your home free from damp and mould and reducing your energy bills, read our leaflet keeping your home free from damp and mould (PDF, 1.98MB).